meyers980/Vs-Construction-Crew/datafiles/ReadMe.txt

 [Screens]
 For two player, it's recommended to set the screens to 2 in settings.ini.
 This shows you both sides of the wall.

+[Monitors]
+If you want to play across two monitors, set to two.
+NOTE: This game requires you to manually enter your monitors horizontal and vertical resolution.
+If using two monitors, both MUST have the same resolution.